anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 _Lab Manager_

-To monitor spending for each _Data Analyst_ create a GCP Budget
+To monitor spending for each _Data Analyst_ create a GCP Budget.

 >As discussed, when a Terra Billing Project is created, Terra creates a “twin” GCP Billing Project and associates it with the Terra Billing Project’s Google Billing Account.
 The “twin” GCP Billing Projects are used to scope individual budgets on their Google Billing Account.